 I’m challenging myself to reuse a wreath form rather than having a new form for each wreath.
 This way all materials can be reused for different projects and my wreath bin stays the same size.
 I also took the opportunity to reuse my black bow with gold buckle from my Santa Wreath.

-- straw wreath form (no need to unwrap the plastic)
+- straw (no need to unwrap the plastic) or foam wreath form

 - 4 green bandanas

-Wrap the wreath form with the bandanas using straight pins to secure the bandanas to the backside of the form.
+Wrap the wreath form with the bandanas and secure the bandanas to the backside of the form with the pins.
 I made my St. Patrick’s Day wreath have some texture by layering the bandanas and letting them lay slightly loose.

 Create a bow with gold buckle and attach to wreath with wire or more ribbon.